stekycz/restful-api-testing/chapters/04-details-about-api-blueprint-and-dredd.md

-## Evaluation of API Blueprint and Dredd
+## Details about API Blueprint and Dredd

 This chapter describes more details of API Blueprint and Dredd possibilities.
 A lot of these information can be found on the official web or in GitHub repository.
 However I want to describe it from my point of view.